Books

 In 1940 his studies were suddenly interrupted and Eugene was unable to take his baccalaureate exams, which were passed ex officio: Italy entered the war.
 Nevertheless, the young Corti was able to enroll at the Catholic University, although he was only able to study the first year of law, after which he was called up for military service.

 The non-commissioned officer training began in 1941 and lasted one year, at the end of which Eugene Corti became a second lieutenant.
-In the meantime, he passed on his request to be sent to the Russian front: "I had asked to be sent to that front to learn first hand the results of the gigantic attempt to build a new world, completely detached from God, or rather, against God, carried out by the communists.
+In the meantime, he passed on his request to be sent to the Russian front: "I had asked to be sent to that front to see at first hand the results of the gigantic attempt to build a new world, completely detached from God, or rather, against God, carried out by the Communists.
 I absolutely wanted to know the reality of communism; that is why I prayed to God not to make me miss that experience, which I believed to be fundamental for me: in this I was not mistaken'.

 Stay in Russia

-These are the most dramatic days of Corti's life: the twenty-eight days of the retreat, masterfully narrated in "The retreat of Corti".I più non ritornano".
-On Christmas Eve 1942, he made a vow to Mary: if he were saved, he would dedicate his life to work for the Kingdom of God, to become an instrument of that Kingdom with the gifts that had been given to him: "If I were saved, I would spend my whole life according to that verse of the Our Father that says: Thy Kingdom come".
+These were the most dramatic days of Corti's life: the twenty-eight days of the retreat, masterfully narrated in "I più non ritornano".
+On Christmas night 1942, he made a vow to Mary: if he were saved, he would dedicate his life to work for the Kingdom of God, to become an instrument of that Kingdom with the gifts he had been given: "If I were saved, I would spend my whole life in function of that verse of the Our Father that says: Thy Kingdom come".

 Only on the night of January 16 a few survivors managed to get out of the Russian encirclement.
 Of the Italian Army in Russia (ARMIR), which numbered 229,000 men, the total number killed in action and in captivity was 74,800; of the approximately 55,000 soldiers captured, only 10,000 returned.
 As for the Corti sector, of the approximately 30,000 Italians of the Thirty-fifth Army Corps encircled on the Don, only 4,000 would come out of the sack, of whom 3,000 were frozen or seriously wounded.